 As I mentioned in my previous blog post, asthma is a worldwide problem.
-Up to 20% of people in the industrialized countries suffer from this malady, and this number just keeps growing.
-Development of new asthma treatments can’t keep up with the rates of this pandemic.
+Up to 20% of people in industrialized countries suffer from this malady, and this number just keeps growing.
+The development of new asthma treatments can’t keep up with the rates of this pandemic.
 Old fashioned aerosol inhalers are still the only hope of an asthmatic.
-An alternative, of course, is not to let the disease to enter your home in the first place.
-Like with any other health related problem, prevention is the most efficient strategy.
-It is vital that it you who takes control over the wellbeing of your family.
+An alternative, of course, is not to let the disease enter your home in the first place.
+Like with any other health-related problem, prevention is the most efficient strategy.
+It is vital that it is you who takes control over the wellbeing of your family.

 How does asthma enter your home?
-Why do perfectly healthy people suddenly and unexpectedly develop severe cough and shortness of breath?
+Why do perfectly healthy people suddenly and unexpectedly develop severe coughs and shortness of breath?

 Another shocking thing that we commonly find in ventilation ducts is glass fiber.
-Normally used for insulation within walls and other isolated places, working with glass fiber requires special protective equipment, such as hazard-suits and respirators.
-The tiny bits of glass that it is made up off can puncture, shred and seriously damage you your lung’s passageways.
-It seems that some homeowners do not realize that this material is not suitable for insulation of airways.
+Normally used for insulation within walls and other isolated places, working with glass fiber requires special protective equipment, such as hazard suits and respirators.
+The tiny bits of glass that it is made up of can puncture, shred, and seriously damage your lung’s passageways.
+It seems that some homeowners do not realize that this material is not suitable for the insulation of airways.

 “Sick building syndrome” is a term that has been around for more than a decade.
 It first appeared when people realized that residents of certain buildings can share similar health issues.
-The symptoms typically include various respiration issues, pain in the joints, and overall weakened immune system.
+The symptoms typically include various respiration issues, pain in the joints, and an overall weakened immune system.
 Obviously, this is not due to any coincidence.
-The reason, lies in the shared environment, or the “climate” of the building.
-It is a well known fact that air within buildings can be up to 10 times more polluted than the air in the surrounding environment.
+The reason lies in the shared environment or the “climate” of the building.
+It is a well-known fact that air within buildings can be up to 10 times more polluted than the air in the surrounding environment.

 How do you avoid “the syndrome”?
 While it is impossible to completely avoid exposure to allergens, it is not too difficult to ensure that your house does not provide allergens with perfect breeding conditions.
 Here are some recommendations to keep your house healthy.